 New Phone Policy

-Campbell Cheers, Staff Writer
+Campbell Cheers, Online Assistance

 The new phone policy has been the topic of conversation as the school year got underway.
 The policy essentially bans phones outside of lunch time with a few exceptions for class assignments with teacher discretion.